Mission to Zyxx: Star Wars

 Like Star Wars, Mission to Zyxx is a space opera.
-Zyxx makes several references to Star Wars, including the CLINTs (referencing Star Wars' Clone Troopers) and "The Space" (referencing Star Wars' The Force).
+Zyxx makes several references to Star Wars, including the CLINTs (referencing Star Wars Clone Troopers) and "The Space" (referencing the Force).
 Rather than the Force's Light and Dark sides, Zyxx has "Fresh" and "Wack," respectively.
-Zyxx also has Zima warriors that fight with woodsabers (sticks) - analogous to Star Wars' Jedi warriors and their lightsabers.
+Zyxx also has Zima warriors that fight with woodsabers (sticks) – analogous to Star Wars' Jedi warriors and their lightsabers.

+Characters such as Pleck Decksetter, C-53, Dar, Old Derf, Kor Balevore, Marf, and AJ-2887 are parodies of Luke Skywalker, C-3PO, Chewbacca, Obi-Wan Kenobi, Darth Vader, Rey, and Finn, respectively.
+Peter-3 is a parody of both Boba Fett and the eponymous protagonist of The Mandalorian.
+Season 5, episode 18 "Mr. Sand Van" is both a parody of Denis Villeneuve's adaptation of Dune and The Mandalorian.

 Hello from the Magic Tavern

 Show co-creator Alden Ford has cited the Chicago-based improv podcast Hello from the Magic Tavern set in a Narnia/Middle-Earth-like fantasy realm as partial inspiration for the format of Mission to Zyxx.

 Star Trek

-The concept of diplomatic relations missions mirrors that of diplomat crews in the Star Trek universe.
+The concept of diplomatic relations missions mirrors that of diplomat crews in the Star Trek universe, as does each episode's exploration of a different planet.

-An episode of the podcast is named The Worry with Wiffles and has a similar plot in a direct homage to one of the most famous episodes of Star Trek, The Trouble with Tribbles.
+Season 1 episode "The Worry with Wiffles" has a similar plot in a direct homage to one of the most famous episodes of Star Trek, The Trouble with Tribbles.